theAlgorithmist/TSExpressionEngine/Readme.md

 Also, please note that this code is experimental in the sense that it is a somewhat hacked up version of the TSMT function parser.
 I peraonally think it's been pushed along that axis about as far as it can go without a full refactor.

+NOTE:  This repo is obsoleted; the Expression Engine has been upgraded [and is now part of the AMYR library](https://github.com/theAlgorithmist/AMYR).

 Author:  Jim Armstrong - [The Algorithmist]